adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 permalink: /chapters/state/
 ---

-**What do I mean by state?** Is the module *showing* or *hiding*.
-Is it *active* or *inactive*, is it in a *loading* state or not?
-Each of these potentially mean that the UI *looks* different.

-We want to communicate this via a css class.
+Often, particularly with richer user interfaces, we need to style modules or components to look different based on state.
+States such as *showing*, *hiding*, *active*, *inactive*, *disabled*, *loading*, *loaded* etc. To do this we must communicate this with an additional class name.

-## Ensuring state is encapsulated to the module
+## Encapsulating state

-Let's say the module is called *myModule*.

-You could apply an `isActive` state to the module as follows:
+Let's say a module is called *myModule*.
+You could apply an `isActive` class as follows:

 	<div class="myModule isActive"></div>

-But it is likely a state such as `isActive` is going to be used on many different modules, and what it means to be active might very well be different across modules.
+But it is likely a state such as `isActive` is going to be used on many different modules, and what it means to be active likely manifests itself different depending on the module.

-Therefor this breaks the main rule of *MaintainableCSS* by inheriting overzealous styles that weren't intended that way.

-So I suggest that state is prefixed with the module name...
+For this reason this class actually breaks a fundamental rule of *MaintainableCSS* because we likely will inherit styles that weren't intended that way.
+So it's imperative that state is prefixed with the module name, just like components are...

-## How to do it?
+## Applying state to a module

 So let's say our module is called *myModule*.